The Double Refuge ♒️ The Currents of Sumer

 Sums

-Too often in the history of Western religions we’ve seen other religions as inferior and at times evil.
-One of the best instances of this is the way we’ve seen the polytheistic religions and cultures of the Ancient Near East, which is the main cultural and epistemological landscape out of which the Judaeo-Christian tradition arises.
+Too often adherents of Western religion see other religions as inferior and at times evil.
+One instance of this is the negative way Christians see the polytheistic religions and cultures of Mesopotamia.
+And yet Mesopotamia — comprised largely of Sumer, Akkad, Babylon, and Assyria — is the dominant religious, cultural, and linguistic landscape out of which the Judaeo-Christian tradition arises.

 I’ll give one example of this to intimate the many examples I look at in this chapter.
 In the Mesopotamian story of The Flood, the high god Enlil is bothered by humans and decides to flood the Earth, yet the compassionate god Ea secretly tells Utnapishtim (later Noah) to build a giant boat.
 After the waters recede, Ea reprimands Enlil for his cataclysmic cruelty, suggesting that it would have been wiser to drown only the people who sinned — or better yet, forgive them: